Which Countries are the Biggest Online Casino Gamblers

 · Why big: Brazil has a massive population and a strong appetite for sports betting and casino-style games, though casino laws remain murky.

 · Player behaviour: Slot games and live dealer tables are hugely popular among younger players.
+The increasing use of mobile devices and the growing number of internet users are major factors driving the expansion of online gambling in Brazil.

 · Future forecast: Full regulation of online casinos could propel Brazil into the global top 3 by 2030.

-6. India – The Mobile Superpower
+6. India: The Mobile Superpower

 · Current status: One of the world’s largest online player bases, driven by over 600 million smartphone users (Statista, 2025).

 · Why big: Games like rummy, teen patti, and roulette are booming.
 Younger demographics and cheap mobile data are fuelling growth.
+Fantasy sports, especially cricket betting, are experiencing rapid growth, supported by widespread use of mobile devices and innovative online gambling platforms that enhance accessibility and user experience.

 · Future forecast: The 2025 Promotion and Regulation of Online Gaming Act is expected to formalise and regulate online gambling, potentially making India the largest player base globally within a decade.

-7. Philippines – Asia’s iGaming Hub
+7. Philippines: Asia’s iGaming Hub

 · Current role: The Philippine Amusement and Gaming Corporation (PAGCOR) licences hundreds of operators, making the Philippines a central hub for Asia’s online gambling industry.